pingcap/docs-dm/en/alert-rules.md

 > **Note:**
 >
 > There are alert rules provided with DM-worker only.
-But it does not include DM-master currently.

 For more information about DM alert rules and the solutions, refer to [handle alerts](handle-alerts.md).